SerhiiMyronets/homelab/02-bootstrap/README.md

 Before running this stage, make sure you have:

 * Access to the cluster via `kubeconfig`
-* Talos nodes fully bootstrapped and ready
+* Talos cluster is fully bootstrapped and reachable
 * Helmfile and Helm installed on your machine

 To apply the bootstrap components: